SchoolOfCode/website-challenge-Archianne/README.md

 #### Icon picture:

 I had seen this in a website before and I wanted to learn how to do it, so that was fun!
-The icon picture is round by using `border-radius=50%;` and it's b&w like the other pictures.
-But when you hover, the icon rotates 360 and it goes back to its original colour.
+The icon picture is round by using `border-radius=50%;` and it's Black and White like the other pictures.
+However, when you hover, the icon rotates 360&deg; and it goes back to its original colour.

 #### Media Query:

 That has got to be my favourite.
-I was happy with my website but it was bothering me the content looked weird in a smaller screen.
-So I studied a bit of mediaquery and finally it looks the way I wanted.
+I was happy with my website but it was bothering me that the content looked weird in a smaller screen.
+So I studied a bit of mediaquery and finally it looks like the way I wanted.
 So when you open the website in a mobile or if you resize the screen on the browser the whole page changes from 3 columns to only 1!

-For the media query I changed from grid to flexbox and I also hid all the picture (just because I can!)
+For the media query I changed everything from grid to flexbox and I also hid some pictures and the game (just because I can!)